There are three major stances concerning God, gods, and the supernatural:

 How can we be sure?

-- The Abrahamic God made a snake speak.
+The Abrahamic god made a snake speak.
 But snakes cannot speak.
 They do not have a sufficiently complex brain to handle language.
 The speaking snake is thus a magical event.
 The other major religions all have their own respective magical stories.

-- Locality
+Locality

-- Gods are always local to their culture.
+Gods are always local to their culture.
 The Chinese gods are known only to the Chinese — because they live on in stories that the Chinese have told each other.
-The Abrahamic God was first known only in the Middle East until the Romans spread the story in Europe, and missionaries later spread it to Africa and the Americas.
+The Abrahamic god was first known only in the Middle East until the Romans spread the story in Europe, and missionaries later spread it to Africa and the Americas.
 But what remains consistent is the fact that the god is not known where the story has not been spread.

-- No other evidence
+No other evidence

 The idea that gods are fictitious characters is actually widely accepted — as long as we talk about the gods of other civilizations.
 Think about how people talk about the Greek god Zeus.
 Today most people assume that Zeus does not really exist and that he is nothing more than a fictional character in a myth.
-Similarly, few Buddhists believe that Jesus is really the son of God.
+Similarly, few Shintoists believe that Jesus is really the son of God.
 To them Jesus being the son of God is on par with Harry Potter flying on a broom — both are just stories.
-Atheists apply this logic to all gods – it’s all just stories.
-We discuss this idea in detail in the Chapter on Gods.
+Atheists apply this logic to all gods — it’s all just stories.

 Atheists believe in all gods equally — not at all.